sebkuip/pythonpixels/readme.md

 ## Requirements

-pillow and request are required for this library
+pillow, rich and request are required for this library.
+These are automatically installed with this library.

 ## Usage